-What is Marital Property:
+What is Marital Property

-What is Not Marital Property:
+What is Not Marital Property

+If you come into a marriage with property this property is not a marital asset therefore not subject to marital property division.
 Marital property is not things that either party had prior to the marriage.
 An example of this might be that portion of a retirement account that was earned prior to the marriage as distinguished from that portion that was earned after the marriage.
 Other examples of non-marital property are gifts from a will, winnings, pain and suffering etc.